jarun/nnn/README.md

 In this mode directories are opened in filter mode, allowing continuous navigation.
 Works best with the **arrow keys**.

 In case of only one match and it's a directory, `nnn` auto selects the directory and enters it in this mode.
+To disable this behaviour,

+    export NNN_NO_AUTOSELECT=1

 #### File indicators